sixpearls/sweepable/README.rst

 cells of) code for each section.
 As much as possible, write the results of each data processing/experimental step to file rather than re-running.
+Get in the habit of seperating useful functions,
+Start moving "blocks" into different files that can be updated/swapped out.
+Including system parameters but even table column names, etc Make sure to save the seed if you use any random numbers so results are repeatable.

 3. Prosper!